miltontan/miltontan.github.io/_pages/links.md

 ### Undergraduate Research
 <ul style="list-style-type:disk">
+  <li><a href="https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1745">Some modest and practical advice for undergraduate researchers by Vikram Chhatre</a></li>
   <li><a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005484">Ten simple rules to make the most out of your undergraduate research career by Megan Yu & Yu-Min Kuo</a></li>
 </ul>